omnifroodle/astraex/README.md

 An elixir plugin for interacting with DataStax Astra or any stargate.io fronted storage!

+Currently only the REST API is supported, but Document/GraphQL/Schema should be available soon.

+To use, setup an Astra instance at https://astra.datastax.com.

 ## Installation

 The package can be installed